My 15 Year Journey to Raising Capital and Finding Commercial Real Estate Investors

-When I started investing in commercial properties- I had no idea how to find commercial real estate investors.
-I was born in a small town, where both my parents were teachers.
+When I started investing in commercial properties - I had no idea how to raise capital and find commercial real estate investors.
+I was born in a small logging town, Whitecourt AB where both my parents were teachers.

-My parents came from the belief (like many) get good grades, get a good job, work hard and save your money.
-That was the key to success and becoming wealthy.
+My parents believed (like many) get good grades, get a good job, work hard and save your money.
+That was the key to their success.

-And while this conventional wisdom sounds ‘good’- when I looked at the wealthiest in the small town of Whitecourt AB- they didn’t seem to work that hard (always on vacation) and weren’t that smart (many didn’t have grade 12).
+And while this conventional wisdom sounds ‘good’- when I looked at the wealthiest in my town- they didn’t seem to work harder than my dad (always on vacation) and weren’t any smarter (many didn’t have grade 12).

 There was a disconnect.

 Why had a few guys in our town created financial abundance– while my mom and dad worked 16 hours a day to survive?

 Growing up I didn’t have wealthy mentors.
 I just followed my parent’s strategy: work as many hours as I could and keep getting higher paying jobs.

 The concept of making money while you sleep sounded like a fantasy to me, until my mom gave me the book, Rich Dad Poor Dad, by Robert Kiyosaki.